 Good Workflow vs. Bad Workflow

-Even if you feel you already have a good system in place for completing tasks and reaching goals, there are many reasons to take a second look at your workflow to ensure that it’s fully optimized.
+Even if you feel you already have a good system in place for completing tasks and reaching goals, there are many reasons to take a second look at your business’s different workflows to ensure that they are fully optimized.

 A truly optimized workflow will: